 You may apply for admission if you have been advised that it is appropriate to do so, or if you have secured the support of a potential supervisor.
 Be aware that if you choose to submit an application for admission without this endorsement your application may not be assessed.

-Before submitting your application to ANU, please make sure that you send the referee report form (PDF, 60KB) to your referees, and ask them to submit their completed reports directly to the University.
+Before submitting your application to ANU, please make sure that you send the referee report form (Word, 183KB) to your referees, and ask them to submit their completed reports directly to the University.

 Once you have submitted your completed application (including all supporting documentation), your application will be processed and assessed.